mstksg/backprop/README.md

-3. There is a link between *backprop* and deep learning/neural network libraries like *[tensorflow][]*, *[caffe][]*, and *[theano][]*, which all all support some form of heterogeneous automatic differentiation.
+3. There is a link between *backprop* and deep learning/neural network libraries like *[tensorflow][]*, *[caffe][]*, and *[theano][]*, which all support some form of heterogeneous automatic differentiation.
 Haskell libraries doing similar things include *[grenade][]*.

     These are all frameworks for working with neural networks or other